bbernalte/Bbernalte/README.md

  </div>

-Hi 👋 I am Beatriz Gomez,  A Passionate about technology and a curious lifelong learner, I am a Master's student in Business Information Systems constantly seeking new challenges.
-With a focus on Big Data, I have experience as an analyst and am currently developing my skills as a Data Engineer and Scientist.
-I stay up-to-date with the latest tech trends and apply analytical thinking to effectively solve problems.
-With 4 years of experience in data analysis, I consider myself a proactive, curious, and highly motivated individual ready to tackle any business challenge.
-Let's connect and collaborate on exciting projects!
+Hi 👋 I am Beatriz Gomez,  A Passionate about technology and finding creative solutions to complex problems.
+Currently, I am specializing in Big Data and studying for a Masters in Business Information Systems to become a Data Scientist and Engineer.
+In addition to having experience as a data analyst, I have an analytical mind that allows me to solve problems effectively.
+I am a curious, proactive person and I am always looking for new challenges.
+I love collaborating on exciting projects and contributing to the tech community.
+Contact me to discuss technology or collaborate on interesting projects!

 - 🌱 I’m currently learning #datascience
 - 👯 I’m looking to collaborate on open source #Python projects